Nadyr Khachiliev: Criminal prosecution

 Nadir Khachilayev was hiding in Chechnya and in the Wahhabi enclave in Karamakhi.
 In October 1999, he was arrested by a special force unit.
-However, Khachilaev's lawyers stated that he was detained in Moscow, where he arrived at the invitation of FSB to negotiate his mediation in the release of General Gennady Shpigun, who was abducted in March 1999 and was held captive by the Islamists.
-In June 2000, Nadirshakh and Magomed Khachilayev were found guilty of organizing hostage-taking and illegal possession of weapons and sentenced by the Supreme Court of Dagestan to 1.5 years and 3 years in prison respectively and 41,000 rubles in a fine.
-However, both were released in the courtroom by the amnesty on the occasion of the 55th anniversary of the Victory.
+However, Khachilaev's lawyers stated that he was detained in Moscow, where he arrived at the invitation of the FSB to negotiate his mediation in the release of General Gennady Shpigun, who was abducted in March 1999 and was held captive by Islamists.
+In June 2000, Nadirshakh and Magomed Khachilayev were found guilty of organizing hostage-taking and illegal possession of weapons and sentenced by the Supreme Court of Dagestan to 18 months and 3 years in prison respectively and 41,000 rubles in a fine.
+However, both were released in the courtroom by the amnesty on Victory Day.

 In January 2002, Khachilayev was detained in Makhachkala.
-The prosecutor's office considered him perpetuator of the January 18 bombing of a truck with Internal Troops servicemen, which killed seven people.
+The prosecutor's office considered him perpetrator of the January 18 bombing of a truck with Internal Troops servicemen, which killed seven people.
 Operatives seized weapons and ammunition found in Khachilayev's house, as well as video tapes of abuse of Russian Army servicemen.
 At the same time, the official representative of Dagestan FSB branch expressed bewilderment at the actions of the police officers, saying that they did not inform the FSB, which was conducting a criminal case.
 On January 25, Khachilayev went on a hunger strike.
 On 11 March 2002, he was fully acquitted by the Sovetsky District Court of Makhachkala.

 Death

 On 11 August 2003, Nadirshah Khachilayev was assassinated near his own house in Makhachkala, when he was getting out of his Toyota Land Cruiser.
-Fire was opened from a passing VAZ-21099 car.
+Shots were fired from a passing VAZ-21099 car.
 A day later it was found on Parkhomenko Street, where the mansion of Khachilayev's longtime opponent is located, then-mayor Said Amirov.
-Among the versions of the murder were the alleged return of Nadir to politics, as well as blood feud: in May 1998, five OMON servicemen were killed in a shootout near Khachilayev's house.
+Among the versions of the murder were the alleged return of Nadir to politics, as well as blood feud: in May 1998, five OMON servicemen had been killed in a shootout near Khachilayev's house.